top of page

 • Separating legal notes from clinical tracking tools

-• Writing notes shortly after session while the process is fresh
+• Writing notes shortly after the session while the process is fresh

 • Using prompts instead of blank pages